ceedaragents/prompts/builder.md

 1. **TodoWrite/TodoRead (Planning & Tracking):**
    - Create task list FIRST THING
-   - Update after every 3-5 Tasks
    - Track Task results and insights

 2. **Task tool (EVERYTHING ELSE):**
    ```
-   # Instead of browsing files:
+   # Instead of browsing files do:
    Task: "map out all files in src/ with their purposes"

-   # Instead of reading a file:
+   # Instead of reading a file do:
    Task: "summarize the key functions in user.service.ts"

-   # Instead of checking imports:
+   # Instead of checking imports do:
    Task: "trace all import chains for AuthModule"

-   # Instead of running commands directly:
+   # Instead of running commands directly do:
    Task: "execute: npm test -- --coverage"

-   # Instead of analyzing code:
+   # Instead of analyzing code do:
    Task: "find all API endpoints and their handlers"
    ```